broadinstitute/gatk-sv/README.md

 ## <a name="cohort-mode">Cohort mode</a>
 A minimum cohort size of 100 with roughly equal number of males and females is recommended.
 For modest cohorts (~100-500 samples), the pipeline can be run as a single batch using `GATKSVPipelineBatch.wdl`.

-For larger cohorts, samples should be split up into batches of ~100-500 samples.
-We recommend batching based on overall coverage and dosage score (WGD), which can be generated in [Module 00b](#module00b).
+For larger cohorts, samples should be split up into batches of about 100-500 samples.
+Refer to the [Batching](#batching) section for further guidance on creating batches.

 The pipeline should be executed as follows:
 * Modules [00a](#module00a) and [00b](#module00b) can be run on arbitrary cohort partitions